Enjoy the poems below in honor of National Poetry Month

 "As iron sharpens iron, so one person sharpens another.
 Proverbs 27:17

 This is the very first couplet I ever wrote.
-Carefully following the rules of a standard couplet I wrote this in one sitting several years ago.
-It was well received at a poetry gathering in my community that I attend monthly.
-I later read it during the open mic segment.
-Many were astounded that I wrote it all one sitting.
+Carefully following the rules of a standard couplet I wrote it while sitting the audience at a local poetry event.
+I read it later that evening during the open mic segment.
+Many were astounded that I wrote it in one sitting.
+So was I.

 Unmet goals fill my soul,